jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 reserving "RI-001" for a future presidential aircraft.

-**Returning to 25 September 1988  at Muharto Residence **Muharto explains the mundane but essential mission, and the dangers of evading Dutch patrols.
-Muharto tells Cameron that the people of Jogja came to regard the modest and unassuming American as some sort of superhero, an incarnation of a mythic figure from the wayang shadow-play theater.
-This often led to embarrassing situations, such as when Bob invited Muharto to dine with him at the Hotel Merdeka, where he stayed while in Jogja.
+**Returning to 25 September 1988  at Muharto Residence **Muharto explains that they landed in Manila without incident.
+However, the Dutch diplomats there claimed the quinine cargo as Dutch property, and took them to court.

+**Flashing back to 20 June 1947  at Manila courtroom **Bob and Muharto are challenging the Dutch claim over the quinine cargo.
+Their lawyer, Salipada Penatun, who is also a sitting senator with extensive high-level contacts, lays out the legal justification for ownership of the quinine, then lets Muharto give an impassioned plea, claiming that the money from selling the quinine will buy medicines and other essentials unavailable in the besieged capital.
+The Dutch counter by calling a plantation expert to testify that the Republic does not have the capability to process quinine, so the drug must have been produced in a Dutch-owed factory before the war.
+Muharto jumps to his feet, ready to protest this insult to his people's technological skill, but Penatun motions for him to sit down, then calmly tells the judge: "A foreigner is not qualified to discuss the internal matters of the sovereign Republic of Indonesia."
+The judge considers this with some sympathy, declines to allow the expert witness, and adjourns the session.

-**Flashing back to 01 October 1947  at Presidential Palace **During a tour of the palace with Muharto Bob is astounded to be ushered into the office of President Soekarno.
+**On 01 October 1947  at Presidential Palace **During a tour of the palace with Muharto Bob is astounded to be ushered into the office of President Soekarno.
 As was his custom in private conversation, Soekarno treats Bob as an equal and puts him at ease, imploring the American to do what he can to help the Indonesian struggle for freedom.

 **On 15 November 1947  at Hotel Merdeka **Bob and Muharto have dinner.
 Muharto is served rice and tempe.
 Bob, to his great embarrassment, is